Skip to main content

 Added fields

-• withdrawals & withdrawalsRoot - these fields are inherited from Ethereum but not used by the op-stack or Celo, withdrawals will always be an empty list, withdrawalsRoot will always be the empty withdrawals root (0x56e81f171bcc55a6ff8345e692c0f86e5b48e01b996cadc001622fb5e363b421)
+• withdrawals & withdrawalsRoot - These fields are inherited from Ethereum but not used by the op-stack or Celo.
+Withdrawals will always be an empty list and withdrawalsRoot will always be the empty withdrawals root (0x56e81f171bcc55a6ff8345e692c0f86e5b48e01b996cadc001622fb5e363b421).

-• blobGasUsed & excessBlobGas - these fields are also inherited from Ethereum but not used by the op-stack or Celo, they will always be zero.
+• blobGasUsed & excessBlobGas - These fields are also inherited from Ethereum but not used by the op-stack or Celo.
+They will always be zero.

-• parentBeaconBlockRoot - set to the parentBeaconRoot of the L1 origin block.
+• parentBeaconBlockRoot - Set to the parentBeaconRoot of the L1 origin block.

 Removed fields

-EIP1559 implementation
+EIP-1559 implementation

 Previously our implementation used a smart contract (here) to calculate the base fee which allowed for governable parameters.
 Now we use the standard EIP1559 algorithm with the parameter values being defined in the chain config.